ex-rnd/Spotlit/README.md

 # Spotlit
-An ML app that functions as a 'chat assistant' when texting and auto-edits user input to omit insults and also adds emojis to convey emotions!
+An ML App using NLP to assisst in reducing the down sides of  human nature in communication such as insults and negative emotions when texting online.